Krietz Blog

 While the stock Yukon keeps things practical, a lifted Yukon takes things up a notch – literally!
 Lifting your Yukon can give it a bolder, more aggressive look that stands out on the road.
 Plus, if you’re someone who enjoys off-roading, a lifted Yukon can offer improved ground clearance, making it more capable on rugged terrain.

 But with these benefits come the extra costs.
 A lifted Yukon generally requires a significant investment not only in the lift kit itself but also in the necessary modifications to the suspension and alignment.
-That is why buying one already lifted in more practical than buying one stock and lifting it later.
+That is why buying one already lifted is more practical than buying one stock and lifting it later.

 Financing and Long-Term Savings